 Locals shop on route 209 at Emmanuel's Market for groceries and household basics, and the local farmstand Davenport Farms offers the best local produce, meats, baked goods.
 There's also the locally owned Marbletown Hardware (the World's Only Rock and Roll Hardware Store, complete with mini museum) right in town.
-The Marbletown Community Center is located in Stone Ridge and offers adult exercise classes, camps and activities for kids, and hosts many community meetings.
+MAMA is located in Stone Ridge and offers adult exercise classes, camps and activities for kids, and hosts many community meetings.

 The last few years have seen the introduction of several new restaurants to Stone Ridge as well as the continued flourishing of old favorites.
 The Hasbrouck House, built in 1757, was recently reopened as a luxury inn and dining destination with its restaurant Butterfield.
 Asia serves contemporary pan-Asian food while Momiji offers sushi and a Japanese grill.
 HASH serves breakfast, brunch, and lunch all day, and The Roost is a consistent favorite that does lunch and dinner.